-Individual feedback is given throughout the subject via the online quiz results, weekly recap of prior weeks learning and through Review.
+Individual feedback is given throughout the subject via in-class group feedback and through Review.
 In-class group feedback is given formatively through the group projects.

 The teaching aims to assist development of students' knowledge and skills required to complete assessment tasks.
 Where possible guest speakers and site visits also add to students' knowledge and understanding.

 This block covers an introduction to sustainable construction and development management.
 Starting with an exploration of understanding the concept of sustainability, the teaching block then examines issues at precinct scale in master planning development and development management.
 Sustainable construction at the building level is also covered.
 Aspects of development management such as procurement and best practices in reducing the environmental impact of the construction process, social aspects of the construction process are included.

 The second part of this teaching block explores designing for sustainability and the construction and building services considerations to minimise environmental impact of buildings.
 Innovative new technologies are described and reviewed.